superuser118/django-blog/README.md

-# django-blog - A basic Blog application using Django web framework
+# Django-blog - A basic Blog application using Django web framework